ethereum/remix-plugin/readme.md

 - Static Analysis.
 - Other services...

-> For the old api, go to [api](./doc/old-api.md)
+**ALPHA**

+Use Remix alpha version to test your plugin : http://remix-alpha.ethereum.org/

-ALPHA : This version is still a work in progress and some breaks may be expected (especially names).
+This version is still a work in progress and some breaks may be expected (especially names).
 But the overall stucture should remain unchanged.

 ## Getting Started